Queen Guinevere creates

 - Ming Numara of Lost Odyssey, the "thousand-year queen" of the country of Numara.

 - Queen Arshtat, the mother of the main character of Suikoden V, fits this trope rather nicely.
 It's played with somewhat, however, as although her reign has been something of a golden age, after taking up the Sun Rune in an act she believed was for the greater good, Arshtat had been gradually spiraling into power-mad insanity, finally culminating in her wiping out her own husband in a blind, anger driven swing.
 Of course, the scene turned... seriously heart-wrenching when Arshtat actually saw who her blast was in the process of erasing...
 And then she tried to nuke her whole queendom out of grief.
 Her husband's old friend Georg then, regretfully, fulfills his promise to them and impales her before she is able to.
 She regains her sanity for a short time and, after thanking him for stopping her, asks Georg to watch over her children.

-- Yggdra, the eponymous heroine of Yggdra Union, gradually evolves into a combination of one of these and The Messiah as she matures.
+- Yggdra, the eponymous heroine of Yggdra Union, gradually evolves into a combination of one of these and the Messianic Archetype as she matures.